kyj0107/special-octo-eureka/ArtStuff.md

 ## Conclusion?

-I have a lot of opinions about digital art and stuff.
+I have a lot of opinions about digital art and stuff, I guess.